 - 0.8.1 Electricity is required for operation of Metro system for running of trains, station services (e.g. lighting, lifts, escalators, signaling & telecom, fire fighting, ventilation fan & air-conditioning etc) and workshops in depots & other maintenance infrastructure within premises of metro system.
-The power requirements of Wadala (Bhakti Park) to CSMT Metro are determined by peak-hour demands of power for traction and auxiliary applications.
-Broad estimation of auxiliary and traction power demand is made based on the following parameters: - - (i) Specific energy consumption of rolling stock at Pantograph/ Current Collector 50 kWh/1000 GTKM for 25 kV ac system as per MOUD guideline. - (ii) Elevated/at -grade station load initially 250 kW, which will increase to 300 kW in the year 2031. - (iii) Auxiliary load of Underground station is of the order of 2200 kW initially, which will increase to 2500 kW in the year 2031. - (iv) Depot auxiliary load initially 2000 kW, which will increase to 2200 kW in the year 2031.
+The power requirements of Gaimukh to Shivaji Chowk (Mira Road) are determined by peak-hour demands of power for traction and auxiliary applications.
+Broad estimation of auxiliary and traction power demand is made based on the following parameters: - - Specific energy consumption of rolling stock at Pantograph/ Current Collector 50 kWh/1000 GTKM for 25 kV ac system as per MOUD guideline. - (ii) Elevated/at -grade station load initially 250 kW, which will increase to 300 kW in the year 2031.

-Keeping in view of the train operation plan and demand of traction and auxiliary power, power requirements projected for the year 2021 and 2031 are summarized in table 0.14 below:
+Keeping in view of the train operation plan and demand of traction and auxiliary power, power requirements projected for the year 2021 and 2031 are summarized in table 0.16 below: